 More and more breeders are meeting in public locations for their safety and that of their animals.

 I used to get AKC inspections and have passed all of them with no issues, but don't have many dogs anymore as I'm semi-retired.
 Some very tiny breeders won't be inspected, but the larger one's will.

 Can be a seller or buyer who continues to contact the other party after being told no. It is a form of harassment.

-Warning signs you may have a money grubbing veterinarian is trying to redo what the breeder already did.
+Warning signs you may have a money grubbing veterinarian is them trying to redo what the breeder already did.
 Running unnecessary tests without your permission to pad the bill.

 Veterinarians who want to give yearly vaccines.
 Adult dogs or cats shouldn't have them closer than three years and that is AAHA guidelines.

 Ask the breeder if they already have the registration papers in hand.
 If not, ask if they've been ordered verify with the company that they've actually been ordered before placing a deposit.
-I sometimes offer a CKC registration with the option to purchase AKC, but won't order it until a deposit is placed, but will already have CKC in my possession.
+I sometimes offer a CKC registration with the option to purchase AKC, but won't order AKC until a deposit is placed, but will already have CKC in my possession.

 If you are looking for a dog, please feel free to use anything I put on my website as questions for breeders.
 The goal it to provide a positive experience when dealing with breeders and avoid those who might scam you.